SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 Notes specific to ATtiny 0/1-series:
 * Not all inputs are available on all parts - only input sources corresponding to peripherals on that device are available.
 Not all options are available for input 2, as noted above.
 * The CCL on the 0/1-series is different from every other part with a CCL.
-Options which are different are marked with **WEIRD** - whenever these options are used, if code will be released publically or you may some day want to port it to other parts, it is suggested to include comments describing exactly what it's doing.
+Options which are different are marked with **WEIRD** - whenever these options are used, if code will be released publicly or you may some day want to port it to other parts, it is suggested to include comments describing exactly what it's doing.
 See the tinyAVR 2-series for the "normal" version of these input options.
 * If you need feedback input from an odd-numbered logic block, use the event system for that.
 * Not all pin inputs are available on all parts (see table above).
 The event system can be used to bring in input from other pins.
 * CCL0's IN0 pin is on PA0, which is nominally the UPDI pin.
 This may limit the usefulness of CCL0 on the ATtiny parts (though it may work as long as the input cannot be mistaken for a UPDI activation command); configuring UPDI as GPIO prevents further programming via UPDI except via HV programming.
 One can always use the event system to substitute another input for IN0; This is demonstrated in the three input example.